OpenWaterFoundation/owf-app-geoprocessor-python-doc-dev/mkdocs-project/docs/dev-tasks/add-command.md

 1. Commands fall into broad functional type, such as reading, manipulating, and writing data.
 Command names should include important words like `Read`.
-2. Commands should perform one singular task.
+2. A command should perform one singular task.
-Commands can be combined with other commands in a command file.
+A command can be run in sequence with other commands in a command file.
 Therefore, the command name should include an clear action, subject of the action, and modifiers.
 For example Action=Read, subject=GeoLayer, modifier=FromXxxx would give a command `ReadGeoLayerFromXxxx`.
 3. Use mixed case to make it easier to read words together without spaces.